KaneCheshire/Communicator/README.md

-Sending messages and data between watchOS and iOS apps is possible thanks to Apple's work on `WatchConnectivity`, however there are a lot of delegate callbacks to work with plus some of the API calls are similar and it's not really clear which is needed for what purpose.
+Sending messages and data between watchOS and iOS apps is possible thanks to Apple's work on `WatchConnectivity`, however there are a lot of delegate callbacks to work with, plus some of the API calls are similar and it's not really clear which is needed for what purpose.

-Communicator means you don't have to spend any time writing a cross-platform wrapper around this and is extremely easy to use.
+`Communicator` means you don't have to spend any time writing a cross-platform wrapper around `WatchConnectivity` and is extremely easy to use.

-Each app gets its own shared Communicator object:
+Each app gets its own shared `Communicator` object to use which handles all the underlying session stuff:

 ```swift
 Communicator.shared
 ```

-And usage between the two platforms is identical, so you can use it in a shared framework with no workarounds.
+Usage between the two platforms is identical, so you can use it in a shared framework with no workarounds.

 Here's how you send a simple message with Communicator.